anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 Modifying the bottom bracket cup is less risky because the cup is sacrificial and replaceable.
 It may reduce the interference fit enough to stop the bearing from being squeezed.

-The main risks of not doing anything are: premature bottom bracket wear, small power loss and possible future creaking.
-Itself, that is not catastrophic, press-fit bottom brackets and bearings are replaceable wear parts.
-But it is still a useful quality signal of the overall frame.
+The main risks of not doing anything are premature bottom bracket wear, a small power loss, and possible future creaking.
+In itself, that is not catastrophic; press-fit bottom brackets and bearings are replaceable wear parts.
+But it is still a useful quality signal for the frame overall.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/spcycle2.png">